BaileyLylyk/django-Marking/README.md

 # django-Marking
 django marking project for my dissertation.
+Aims to improve the user experience when grading assignments and giving feedback at a univeristy level through an approach of simplification and decluttering compared to the busy dashboards of other LMS platforms.

+Warning:

+The project may have several issues displaying certain content currently, as it was last used for demonstration purposes without much time for bug fixing.

 Guide to run the project: